jennybc/repurrrsive/README.md

 Usage
 -----

-*at least one more example on the way ... have an idea?*
+*At least one more example on the way ... have a great idea?
+[Tell me in an issue](https://github.com/jennybc/repurrrsive/issues)!*

 #### wesanderson color palettes